jianshaow/istio-mixer-adapter/README.md

 ## real kubernetes cluster deployment

 # build binary
-CGO_ENABLED=0 GOOS=linux go build -a -v -o $AUTHZ_ADAPTER_REPO/bin/authzadapter $MIXER_REPO/adapter/authzadapter/cmd/main.go
+CGO_ENABLED=0 GOOS=linux go build -a -v -o $ADAPTER_REPO/bin/authzadapter $MIXER_REPO/adapter/authzadapter/cmd/main.go

 # build docker image
-docker build -t mymixeradapter/authzadapter:1.0 $AUTHZ_ADAPTER_REPO
+docker build -t mymixeradapter/authzadapter:1.0 $ADAPTER_REPO/authzadapter
 # in case the build docker environment is not the same with kubernetes cluster, and you don't want to push the image to remote repository
 docker save -o authzadapter.tar mymixeradapter/authzadapter:1.0
 # switch to the docker environment of the kubernetes cluster worker node